| Postgres-XC 1.1 Documentation | ||||

 sub_expression.
 The actual identification of such a

-clause should happen during GetForeignPaths
+clause should happen during GetForeignPaths, since it would

 affect the cost estimate for the path.
 The path's